Chapter Fifty Three

 She giggles, "God, I feel rather ridiculous in those things.
 It's a bit of tradition, people have expectations and outlandish hats are part of the uniform."

-"Catherine, your hair is gorgeous, ought to be head covering enough, but a Duchess has to do what a Duchess has to do."
+"Kate, your hair is gorgeous, ought to be head covering enough, but a Duchess has to do what a Duchess has to do."

 "Thank you, I recall your hair being quite luxurious."